tobeybill/TISATAFL/report/Report.md

 ## Introduction

 Executive compensation has outperformed public markets in the past 40 years.
 There has been an increase in compensation of about 1167 points while the relative growth of the S&P 500 has been 741 points (Bouteska & Mefteh-Wali).
 This disparity has shocked academics, the media, and members of the public.
 C-suite and Directors keep making more money, even in economic down cycles.
 From this observation, it can be inferred that there is possible collusion.
-Is upper management outperforming the market or is their collusion within those governing bodies?
+Is upper management outperforming the market or is there collusion within those governing bodies?
 The question we aim to answer is: What is the effect of overcompensation on firm performance, taking into account firm size?

 <img src="/images/ceo_comp.JPG?raw=true"/>

 **[CEO pay has skyrocketed 1,322% since 1978](https://www.epi.org/publication/ceo-pay-in-2020/)**

-Dah and Frya found that directors are overcompensated more often than not, with their average overcompensation exceeding their average undercompensation, leading to reduced CEO turnover sensitivity and a decrease in CEO pay-for-performance sensitivity (Dah & Frya).
+Dah and Frya found that directors are overcompensated more often than not, with their average overcompensation exceeding their average undercompensation, leading to reduced CEO turnover sensitivity and a decrease in CEO pay-for-performance sensitivity (Dah and Frya).
 This indicates that overpaid directors may be hesitant to remove CEOs to guard against a decrease in their compensation.
 Additionally, overpaid directors may be reluctant to reduce CEO pay for poor performance.
-This is most likely due to the CEOs' capability of reducing the Directors' compensation.
+This is most likely due to the CEOs' capability of reducing the Directors' compensation, a direct conflict of interest.

 Another study touches on the determinants of CEO compensation from 2006 to 2016.
-The study found several determinants that impacted compensation.
-These determinants can be found in accounting performance indicators, perceived CEO power, and CEO governance.
-CEO pay had a higher correlation with mature firms' performance.
-High CEO power over the board led to an increase in compensation, while strong governance led to a decrease in compensation (Bouteska & Mefteh-Wali).
+The study found several that impacted compensation, which can be found in accounting performance indicators, perceived CEO power, and CEO governance.
+CEO pay had a higher correlation with mature firms' performance and, while high CEO power over the board led to an increase in compensation, strong governance led to a decrease in it (Bouteska & Mefteh-Wali).

-A paper on the impact of CEO compensation and director compensation on firm performance found a strong positive correlation between CEO and director compensation.
+A paper on the impact of CEO and director compensation on firm performance found a strong positive correlation between CEO and director compensation themselves.
 The paper also found a relationship between overcompensation and underperformance, concluding that overcompensation is due to poor governance and backscratching/collusion (Brick, Palmon, & Wald).

 This research prompted us to further explore these relationships and focus on the above-mentioned cases of CEO and director compensation.
-Through our analysis, we hope to add further evidence towards the study of executive compensation and firm performance.
+Through our analysis, we hope to add further evidence towards the study of executive compensation and its impact on firm performance.

 ---

 ## Data and Variables
 **We utilized the Wharton Research Data Services for our data sets** All data regarding director and CEO compensation and demographics came from Execucomp.
-Firm accounting variables and other firm specific information came **from Compustat.** We cross referenced multiple studies to find determinants of CEO and director compensation as well as firm performance.
-Our sample size comprised of firms in the S&P500 from 2010 - 2019.
-We chose 2010-2019 to avoid the corporate scandals of the early 2000's and the impact COVID-19 had on the market.
+Firm accounting variables and other firm specific information came from Compustat.
+We cross referenced multiple studies to find determinants of CEO and director compensation as well as for firm performance.
+Our sample size comprised of firms in the S&P 500 from years 2010 - 2019.
+We chose 2010-2019 to avoid the corporate scandals of the early 2000's, the financial crisis in 2008/2009, and the impact COVID-19 had on the market.

 ### BOD Compensation and Determinants
-Director compensation was derived as their total compensation.
-Including cash, value of stock options and option awards, non-equity incentive plan compensation, change in pension value and "nonqualified" deferred compensation earnings, and all other compensations.
+Director compensation was considered their total compensation.
+This included cash, value of stock options and option awards, non-equity incentive plan compensation, change in pension value and "nonqualified" deferred compensation earnings, and all other compensations.

-We used accounting based firm valuations and market performance as determinants for predicting Board of Directors compensation.
-The accounting variables and compensation variables (not including total compensation) are lagged by one year.
-We are assuming that current total compensation is impacted by previous years' performance.
+We used accounting-based firm valuations and market performance as determinants for predicting Board of Directors compensation.
+The accounting variables and compensation variables (not including total compensation) are lagged by one year because we are assuming that current total compensation is impacted by the previous years' performance.
 The accounting metrics of a firm are resilient to equity market changes.
 These metrics focus on internal firm performance, which will reduce the impact a strong market position will have on predicted compensation.
 A strong market artificially inflates firm values, even if the firm is not doing well internally.
 We included market performance determinants in our analysis because BOD packages usually contain some equity incentives (Dah and Frye).

 ### CEO Compensation and Determinants

-The CEO variables were also lagged by one year, not including total compensation.
-We determined past compensation can be used as an indicator for future compensation.
+The CEO variables were also lagged by one year and we determined past compensation can be used as an indicator for future compensation.
 CEO determinants are a combination of created variables and stock awards.
 We created an Ownership Ratio, Ownership Power, Year Served, and Prestige determinants.
 The Ownership Ratio is the CEO Stock Awards divided by BOD Stock Awards.
 These variables represent the equity power a CEO holds over a Board of Directors.
 If a CEO holds more equity than the board, then they hold more power over the company and have a greater influence on the board.
 We then created a determinant called Ownership Power.
 This is a binary categorical variable.
 This variable indicated whether the CEO Ownership Ratio was above the CEO Ownership Ratio median.
 We predict that CEOs with a higher ownership ratio will have more control over the firm and thus more influence on their pay.
 For Years Served, we took the difference between the year the CEO was on-boarded and the recorded year.
 CEOs that serve longer terms are more experienced and are more likely to receive higher pay.
 We based Prestige Power off of Years Served.
 Prestige power is a binary categorical variable that indicates whether time served is above the median.
-This implies a CEO can gain prestige power during their term (Bouteska and Mefteh-Wali)
+This implies a CEO can gain prestige power during their term (Bouteska and Mefteh-Wali).

 ### Determinants of Firm Performance

 The review written by Sigo explores a wide variety of contributing factors to firm performance: profitability performance, growth performance, market value performance of the firm, customer satisfaction, employee satisfaction, environmental audit performance, corporate governance performance and social performance.
-Although this may seem exhaustive, the paper did not actually test any of these variables as controls.
-For our analysis, we focused on the profitability performance, growth performance, and market value performance due to their availability in the compustat dataset.
+Although this may seem exhaustive, the paper did not actually test any of these variables or calculate any kind of firm performance measure.
+For our analysis, we focused on the profitability performance, growth performance, and market value performance due to their availability in the Compustat dataset.
 All of these determinants are later used to predict firm performance.

 ### Exploratory Data Analysis

-After querying the data from WRDS, we did an Exploratory Data Analysis or EDA on our data frames.
+After querying the data from WRDS, we did an Exploratory Data Analysis (EDA) on our data frames.
 Our EDA leads us to dropping variables deemed unnecessary in our analysis, imputing data into missing or NaN data fields, and creating new variable identifiers.

 The data sets that were queried from WRDS were very extensive.
 We did not have use for all of the variables in the data sets, and selected the ones we determined to be pertinent to our project based on the literature we read.
 We renamed variables to have more comprehensive labels.
 For missing data, we imputed values depending on the variable case.
-For the variables we did not create, we imputed missing values with that variables mean.
-The imputed means were done according to market value bins.
-For example, the Tiny firms would not be imputed with the Large firms means.
-We had to normalize the variables we created.
+For the variables we did not create, we imputed missing values with that variable's mean (done according to market value bins).
+For example, the Small firms would not be imputed with the Large firms means.
+We had to normalize the variables we created as well.
 Some of the divisions resulted in NaN and 'inf' values.
 We understood that the NaN results came from dividing zero and 'inf' was the result of dividing by zero.
 We imputed the NaN results to zero and capped the 'inf' results to the maximum value of that variable set.

 Out of the two CEO total compensation values, we kept the variable that used the Black Scholes Model to value the options held by the CEO (TDC1).